-The 12th Annual Southern Obesity Summit will be held in Charleston, West Virginia October 22-24, 2018.
-With a focus on collective impact through the lens of Health Equity; we will explore system impacts: Where we Live, Work, Learn, Eat, Play and Pray.
+The 12th Annual Southern Obesity Summit was held in Charleston, West Virginia October 22-24, 2018.
+With a focus on collective impact through the lens of Health Equity; we explored system impacts: Where we Live, Work, Learn, Eat, Play and Pray.
 This Summit will bring together leadership from across the south to share, learn and develop strategies for positive change around obesity prevention.

 Participants from 16 southern states will convene to publicize effective and emerging obesity prevention practices in the region and energize grassroots efforts in each state.

 Attendees will include policymakers, leaders from community-based organizations, federal and state government officials, health care providers, non-profits, youth and members from national and state associations.

 SOS is a great opportunity for regional partnering, and provides each state access to technical assistance through learning collaboratives.

 The three-day conference offers networking opportunities, fast paced breakout sessions, workgroup meetings, and plenary sessions that will focus on cross-state collaboration, best practices and significant leadership in obesity prevention.

 For the past five years, we have spotlighted strategies having the most impact on obesity prevention under the pillars of: